remix-i18next - v7.4.2

 .init({

-// we can communicate to the client the language detected server-side
+// since the middleware already detected the language server-side

 });